plurb/Aetherwynn-Unstable-Isotopes/Aetherwynn/Classes/Barbarian/Barbarian Class.md

 > *You are able to avoid attacks that are otherwise unavoidable.*

-You gain the following abilities:
-* You gain Proficiency with *Dexterity Saving Throws*.
-* ♾️ — Whenever you make a *Dexterity Saving Throw* to take only half damage, or a *Saving Throw* against an effect with the *Blast* tag, you instead take no Damage on a success, and only half Damage on a failure.
+♾️ — Whenever a creature makes an *Attack* vs *Reflex* against you, or the ability has the "Blast" tag, you take no Damage if the *Attack* misses, and only half as much Damage if it hits.

 ---

 ## Brutality
 *9th-level Ability (Barbarian)*

-♾️ — Whenever you hit a creature with an *Attack* for the first time during your, you deal additional damage equal to one roll of the weapon's damage die.
+♾️ — Whenever you hit a creature with a *Weapon Attack* for the first time during your turn, you deal additional Damage equal to one roll of the Weapon's "Damage Die".

 This increases to two additional dice at 13th level in this class, and three additional dice at 17th level in this class.